jrudman25/Personal-Site/README.md

 Designed with Figma and Canva.

-Created using React, MUI, Tailwind, and Framer.
+Created using React, MUI, Tailwind, Framer, React Router, and Styled Components.